JohnGoldsmith/dotnetrdf-wiki/UserGuide-Storage-Stardog.md

 Note that from Stardog 3.x the reasoning level is controlled at the database level and cannot be changed at the connection level.

-This may be changed any time you like and affects any subsequent queries made via the //Query()// method.
+This may be changed any time you like and affects any subsequent queries made via the `Query()` method.

 ## Transactions